gazes-media/gazes-utils/README.md

 git clone git@github.com:Deril-fr/gaze-utils.git && cd gazes-utils && ./setup.sh
 ```

-PS: Be sure to have the right permissions to execute the script.
+PS: Be sure to have the right permissions to execute the script. (after that it will be added to usr/local/bin)

 ## Commands